kinanen/TJTS5901-K23-Continuous-Software-Development/docs/Week 5.md

 Went through bughunt issues and fixed some backend related ones, went through user stories, added SAST to pipeline, updated backend to be more robust and updated it for more requirements.

+### Otso:

+Did the testing on the backedn using supertest.
+Tests mostly done via item_api and user_api which way tha backend will be tested widely.
+Added language selections function to frontend.